clownix/cloonix/xdoc/doc/building.rst

 The place where all compiled cloonix bin and libs are installed is:
 /usr/local/bin/cloonix
-The host machine can have qemu, openvswitch and dpdk installed, cloonix will use its own version of these softwares.
+The host machine can have qemu, openvswitch and spice installed, cloonix will use its own version of these softwares.
 This way of working gives a very simple way to uninstall cloonix with a simple "rm -rf /usr/local/bin/cloonix*"